MicrosoftDocs/learn/learn-pr/azure/create-cdn-static-resources-blob-storage/includes/5-customize-manage-cdn-behavior.md

 - Bypass caching for query strings.
 Each query request from the client is passed directly to the origin server with no caching.
 - Cache every unique URL.
 Every time a requesting client generates a unique URL, that URL is passed back to the origin server and the response cached with its own TTL.
 This final method is inefficient where each request is a unique URL, as the cache-hit ratio becomes low.

-To change these settings, in the Endpoint blade, click **Caching rules** and then select the caching option that you want to apply to the endpoint and click **Save**.
+To change these settings, in the Endpoint pane, click **Caching rules** and then select the caching option that you want to apply to the endpoint and click **Save**.

 ## Caching and time to live